Ircam-WAM/improtech-website/pages/Bios.md

 <img src="../images/OrganistChristophed_Alessandro.jpg" width="320" style="float:left" hspace="10">
 ####Christophe d'Alessandro
-Christophe d'Alessandro is a researcher and a musician.
+is a researcher and a musician.
 Titular organist at Sainte-Elisabeth, he is regularly invited as a performer and improviser.
 Directeur de Recherche CNRS, he heads the LAM (Lutherie-Acoustique-Musique) team at Institut Jean Le Rond D’Alembert,